opentable/eslint-config-opentable/README.md

 - Double equals (`==`) is permitted for one special case: `== null`.
 This allows you to determine equality with `undefined` and/or `null` in one statement.
 - Function names are not required in function expressions.
 - Nested ternaries are allowed.
 - Comma dangle is turned off.
-Some consider this good practice, some don't.
-We don't.
 - While we still enforce the capitalization convention when using `new`, we've included a very common capitalized factory function exception that should not be used with `new`: `$.Deferred`.